 Mom’s Question:

 My 5-month-old baby won’t eat as much as she used to.
-I’m only getting about 15-20 oz into her every day this week.
+I’m only getting about 15-20 oz into her daily this week.

-She shows the normal signs of hunger, but will only finish up to half of her formula before refusing the rest.
-I started her on 1 tsp of rice cereal 2 weeks ago.
-She seemed fine with it at the start but now refuses that as well.
+She shows typical signs of hunger but will only finish up to half of her formula before refusing the rest.
+I started her on 1 tsp of rice cereal two weeks ago.
+She seemed okay with it at the start but now refuses that as well.

 She shows absolutely no signs of teething or illness.
 I’m afraid she’s not getting enough to sustain herself, but she’s generally happy otherwise and sleeping well.
 What should I do?